Eagle Materials Inc. research snapshot

 Munger risk inversion

-The thesis fails if a housing recession reduces cement and wallboard volume, non-residential construction spending contracts, cement imports increase, wallboard industry overcapacity depresses prices, input cost inflation outpaces pricing power, or management makes a value-destructive acquisition.
+The thesis fails if a housing recession reduces cement and wallboard volume, non-residential construction spending contracts, cement imports increase, wallboard industry overcapacity depresses prices, expansion projects run over budget, higher debt and interest expense squeeze margins, or management makes a value-destructive acquisition.

 Management

 CEO Michael R. Haack brings deep industry experience from his prior COO role.
-The capital allocation track record shows disciplined investment in organic capacity, selective bolt-on acquisitions, consistent share repurchases, and maintenance of a net cash balance sheet that provides cycle resilience.
+The capital allocation track record shows disciplined investment in major organic capacity expansion, selective bolt-on acquisitions, consistent share repurchases, and a modest dividend, with the balance sheet now carrying about $1.5 billion of net debt to fund growth.

 Industry trend